iiAmNasir/iiAmNasir/README.md

 😄 Pronouns: He/His

-⚡ Fun fact: I play Table Tennis more than 4 hours a day.
+⚡ Fun fact: I can play table tennis for all day😄.